Psychological Misdiagnosis of Gifted and Talented Children

 Attention Deficit Hyperactivity Disorder (ADHD)

-ADHD, as well as in gifted children.
+Traits such as intensity, impatience, sensitivity, and high energy are common in children with ADHD, as well as in gifted children.
 Some gifted children do have ADHD, but many do not.
 They are at a different developmental level than other children.
 As a result, they may be inattentive and impulsive in certain situations.

 Oppositional Defiant Disorder